Chemaclass/chemaclass.com/content/blog/2024-07-06-programmable-money.md

 ## Understanding Programmable Money

-Programmable money refers to the ability to embed logic and conditions into financial transactions.
-This programmability allows for transactions to be executed automatically based on predefined rules, without the need for intermediaries or manual intervention.
-Essentially, it transforms money from a static medium of exchange into a dynamic tool capable of executing complex agreements and automating financial operations.
+Programmable money is the ability to embed logic and conditions into financial transactions.
+This programmability allows transactions to be executed automatically based on predefined rules without intermediaries or manual intervention.
+It transforms money from a static medium of exchange into a dynamic tool capable of executing complex agreements and automating financial operations.

-## Bitcoin's Script Language
+## The Script Language

-Bitcoin's programmability is powered by its built-in scripting language, known as [Script](https://en.bitcoin.it/wiki/Script).
-Unlike traditional programming languages, Script is a stack-based, Forth-like language designed specifically for Bitcoin transactions.
+Bitcoin’s programmability is powered by its built-in scripting language, [**Script**](https://en.bitcoin.it/wiki/Script).
+Unlike traditional programming languages, Script is a stack-based, Forth-like language explicitly designed for Bitcoin transactions.

-It supports multi-signature, time-locked, and other conditional transfers that can be programmed into the Bitcoin transactions.
+It supports multi-signature, time-locked, and other conditional transfers that can be programmed into Bitcoin transactions.
 It is intentionally not Turing-complete, without loops.

 This video includes examples of the most commonly used locking/unlocking scripts.